AnasBenAmor10/AWS-Air-Quality-Prediction-Dashboard-with-LLM-and-ML-Integration/README.md

 1. After configuring the Athena data source, create a new dashboard in Grafana.
 2. Add panels for visualizing weather data.
 3. Configure queries for each panel.

+### ⚙️ Model Training

+To predict air quality indices (AQI) based on weather data, we have developed a deep learning model using TensorFlow/Keras.
+The approach focuses on capturing relationships between weather factors (e.g., temperature, humidity, wind speed) and air pollution metrics (e.g., NO2, PM2.5, SO2) to estimate AQI levels.

+#### 🚀 Approach

+1. **Model Architecture**

+   - Designed to capture complex relationships between weather conditions and air quality metrics.
+   - Utilizes layers such as dense, convolutional, and recurrent networks based on the data characteristics.

+2. **Training Strategy**
+   - **EarlyStopping**: Helps prevent overfitting by halting training once validation performance stagnates.
+   - **ModelCheckpoint**: Saves the best-performing model during training, ensuring the optimal model is retained.
+   - **ReduceLROnPlateau**: Dynamically adjusts the learning rate to help the model converge more effectively.

+#### 🔧 Model Configuration

+- **Training Parameters**:

+  - Epochs: 100
+  - Batch Size: 16
+  - Validation Split: `X_val`, `y_val`

+- **Callbacks**:
+  - **EarlyStopping**: Monitors `val_accuracy` and stops training when performance stops improving (patience=20, min_delta=0.0001).
+  - **ModelCheckpoint**: Saves the best model to `/kaggle/working/best.keras` based on `val_accuracy`.
+  - **ReduceLROnPlateau**: Adjusts the learning rate to `0.000001` when performance stagnates (factor=0.4, patience=5).

+This training strategy ensures robust model learning and optimal performance for AQI prediction from weather data.

 ### 🧠 LLM Integration